oddlama/kanidm-provision/README.md

 ```

 > \[!CAUTION\]
+> If you use a patchset for kanidm 1.5 or older, you need to reset your kanidm
-> You need to reset your kanidm database after applying these patches to the kanidm source code,
+> database after applying these patches to the kanidm source code.
+Otherwise,
-> otherwise the access control profile will not be updated and any call to the new endpoint will fail!
+> the access control profile will not be updated and any call to the new
+> endpoint will fail!
+The new patchset will automatically ensure these
+> permissions are set on startup.

 ## Provisioning (idm_)admin credentials